Thursday, March 10, 2011

 For instance, the 40 day period of the flood before it receded most probably does not reflect any actual duration.
 If it was a flash flood it may have lasted for a few days or if by glacial melting, a very long time.

-Forty days is a highly spiritual number: it signifies the time period most preliterate cultures held as the time between death and the body's decomposition and the soul's departure from the physical world.
-Most probably the 40 days fit a cultural/spiritual need.
+Forty days is a highly spiritual number: it signifies the time period most preliterate cultures held as the time between death and the body's decomposition, which was always seen as the time when the soul departed from the physical world into the Other World.
+Most probably the 40 days fit a cultural/spiritual need, in that it signified the time between death (The Flood) and the entry of the Pre-Hebraic tribes into a new world.

 One last note.
-Whether the Hebrews adopted the Flood story from earlier cultures so as to flesh out their own "punishment /redemption" story poems , or if it originated with the Hebrews out of their own flood experience is anyone's guess.
+As I mentioned earlier, we don't know whether the Pre-Hebraic tribes adopted the Flood story from earlier cultures so as to flesh out their own "punishment /redemption" story poems, or if it originated out of their own flood experience is anyone's guess.
+Here's why:

-We have to remember that the Hebrews in their early preliterate stage were wanderers.
-They were herders and craftsmen.
-Here is some scholarship on that:
+We have to remember that the preliterate Pre-Hebraic tribes were polytheistic wanderers, most probably herders and perhaps craftsmen.
+Here is some scholarship that indicates that:

 The term Hebrew means "to cross over a boundary".
 (ISBE, revised, Hebrew) Included in this thought is that a "Hebrew" would be one "who crossed over" or one who went from place to place, a nomad, a wanderer, an alien.

-Thus, while the final transcribed versions of the various Flood stories have originating dates as to their written publication, the question as to where the stories originated orally, and when, is essentially unanswerable.
+Thus, while the final transcribed written versions of the various Flood stories have originating dates as to their written publication, the question as to when the stories originated orally, and where, is essentially unanswerable.
 Even members of those ancient cultures would have no idea.

 An oral world has few artistic boundaries, because oral story poems existed on the wind as poets and listeners came and went across vast areas.

-It could be that one of the great flood stories originated with the Hebrews, or it could be they adopted one to fit their own flood story and cultural vision.
+It could be that one of the great oral flood stories originated with the Hebrews, or it could be they adopted one that described their cultural vision of destruction and redemption.

 We must never forget that in oral cultures, there is only the foggy past (many moons), the immediate present, and the great oral story poems that came and went on the wind.

-Some of those great story poems, however, didn't fade away, but were retold over hundreds and even thousands of years until they were thrown upon the shores of literacy and transcribed into writing.
+Some of those great story poems, because of their spiritual and cultural truths, were retold over hundreds and perhaps even thousands of years until they were thrown upon the shores of literacy and transcribed into writing.

 We must always remember, however, that they were subject to the kind of changes I have been indicating.